-Our use of tokens in the translation of FX to Fine, is closely related to Walker et al.'s calculus of capabilities (Walker et al. 2000).
-Whereas Walker et al. prove a syntactic type soundness property for the capability calculus (which is sufficient for their domain of safe memory management), we prove the correctness of our tokenbased translation using a simulation argument.
-Instead of targeting just memory safety properties, the ATS language (Zhu and Xi 2005) combines stateful views with indexed types for full verification, where stateful views are described using linear logic.
+Linear capabilities for accessing aliased objects are also treated in the linear core calculus L^3 (Ahmed et al. 2007), where a higher level surface language is left as future work.
+Our use of tokens in the translation of FX to FINE, is closely related to Walker et al.'s calculus of capabilities (Walker et al. 2000).
+Whereas Walker et al. prove a syntactic type soundness property for the capability calculus (which is sufficient for their domain of safe memory management), we prove the correctness of our token-based translation using a simulation argument.
+The ATS language (Zhu and Xi 2005) combines stateful views with indexed types for full verification, where stateful views are described using linear logic.
 This gives ATS the ability to reason directly about pointer manipulations, but at a price, since linear logic is hard to automate.
 FX is also related to HOOP (Flanagan et al. 2006), a language that uses dependent types to express refinements on imperative objects.
 However, unlike FX, refinements in HOOP can only mention immutable data.

 Finally, our work is closely related to the work of Borgström et al. (2010), who use Hoare types for a state monad to verify stateful computations.
-However, as argued throughout this paper, the state monad suffers from a lack of modularity-a monolithic state is threaded through the entire program, making it difficult (without resorting to separation logic, as in Ynot), to reason locally about parts of the state or to mix stateful idioms.
+Here a monolithic state is threaded through the entire program, making it difficult (without resorting to separation logic, as in Ynot), to reason locally about parts of the state or to mix stateful idioms.
 In contrast, FX programs use local state in the form of mutable objects, and, as illustrated by the example of §5.1, permits multiple stateful idioms to be combined in a modular way.

 In summary, we have presented FX, a functional language with support for mutable objects.
-We show how FX programs can be translated to functional Fine programs, using affine types to model state and refinement type checking for verification.
-Our approach extends the scope of automatic, modular verification for programs that use mutable local state and aliasing.
+We show how FX programs can be translated to functional FINE programs, using affine types to model state and refinement type checking for verification.
+Future work includes an implementation and a source language type system.
+We also intend to work on applying FX to higher-order programs, building on a recent enhancement of FINE to support abstraction over predicates (Swamy et al. 2010b).